pyedifice/pyedifice/docs/source/base_components.rst

                 edifice.Button("Increment", on_click=lambda e: self.set_state(counter=self.counter + 1))
             )

-While the fetch_from_network function is running, control is returned to the event loop, allowing the application to continue handling button clicks.
+While the :code:`fetch_from_network` function is running, control is returned to the event loop, allowing the application to continue handling button clicks.

 See docs for :class:`QtWidgetComponent<edifice.QtWidgetComponent>` for a list of supported events.